About the Adams Morgan Pedestrian Zone

-The Adams Morgan Partnership Business Improvement District (AMPBID) is excited to announce that the long-awaited return of the 18th Street Pedestrian Zone will occur on multiple Sundays throughout the remainder of the year.
+The Adams Morgan Partnership Business Improvement District (AMPBID) is excited to announce that the long-awaited return of the Adams Morgan Pedestrian Zone (AMPZ) will occur on multiple Sundays throughout the remainder of the year.
 The pedestrian zone will be located along 18th Street NW between Kalorama and Columbia Roads NW on the following dates:

 - Sunday, August 21 from 12pm-10pm

 - Sunday, September 4 from 12pm-10pm

 The objective of the pedestrian zone is to be a tool for the economic recovery of all the businesses in Adams Morgan.
 Closing the street to vehicular traffic allows for more pedestrians, bicyclists and people on scooters to have additional safe space to walk to their favorite cafe, shop for a unique gift, bike to dinner with friends, scooter to a hair or nail appointment, or wander the tree-lined streets of Adams Morgan and enjoy the architecture.

 After the Mayor’s June 2020 pilot street closure, the Adams Morgan Partnership BID received overwhelming support from businesses that the closure assisted with recovery efforts.
 For the last two years, the BID has worked tirelessly with DC government representatives and community partners to bring the Pedestrian Zone back to the neighborhood.
 Earlier this year, the Adams Morgan Partnership BID received $525,000 from the DC Office of Planning’s “Streets for the People” grant program.
 The majority of the funding will support the purchase and installation of permanent infrastructure.